juanibiapina/gob/README.md

 ## Using with AI Coding Agents

-To make `gob` available to AI coding agents, add the following instructions to your agent's configuration file (`CLAUDE.md`, `AGENTS.md`, etc).
+For AI agents that don't support MCP, add the following instructions to your agent's configuration file (`CLAUDE.md`, `AGENTS.md`, etc).

 <details>
 <summary>General instructions for AI agents</summary>